 Policymakers considered various alternative policy solutions to address unnecessary inpatient stays.
-Medicare was wary of setting overly stringent admission requirements - Medicare's admission guidelines give a lot of deference to physicians in the admission decision.
-Medicare recognized the admission decision as a complex one, noting that providers must take into account many factors, including the "medical predictability of something adverse happening to the patient, the severity of the patient's condition, the need for and availability of diagnostics, the types of facilities available, hospital by-laws and admissions policies, and the relative appropriateness of treatment in each setting" (Centers for Medicare and Medicaid Services, 2012a).
-Medicare was also wary of reducing the payment rate for short stays or penalizing high rates of short stays, as policymakers were concerned hospitals would simply keep patients for longer to evade the policy (Medicare Payment Advisory Commission, 2015).
-There is evidence that hospitals delay discharging patients if there is incentive to do so (Jin et al., 2018).
-Finally, short stays (0-2 day stays) comprise almost a third of inpatient stays. the prevalence of short stays suggests that not all short stays are unnecessary, and cutting payments for short stays across the board would reduce payments for some necessary stays.
+Medicare was wary of setting overly stringent admission requirements; its admission guidelines give a lot of deference to physicians in the admission decision.
+Medicare recognized that the admission decision is complex, noting that providers must take into account many factors, including the "medical predictability of something adverse happening to the patient, the severity of the patient's condition, the need for and availability of diagnostics, the types of facilities available, hospital by-laws and admissions policies, and the relative appropriateness of treatment in each setting" (Centers for Medicare and Medicaid Services, 2012a).
+Medicare was also wary of reducing the payment rate for short stays or penalizing high rates of short stays, as it was concerned hospitals would simply keep patients for longer to evade the policy (Medicare Payment Advisory Commission, 2015).
+There is evidence that hospitals delay discharging patients if they have an incentive to do so (Jin et al., 2018).
+Finally, short stays (zero- to two-day stays) constitute almost a third of inpatient stays.
+The prevalence of short stays suggests that not all short stays are unnecessary, and cutting payments for short stays across the board would reduce payments for some necessary stays.